xma711/notebook/programming/nodejs/README.md

 Because node.js is async programming, one obvious pattern of a program is that every task is async.
 Then i can just anyhow arrange these tasks and let them run.
-The mindset is very different from writting procedural programming.
+The mindset is very different from writing procedural programming.

 Another pattern is that if certain task can be executed after some other tasks, then i can use async module to arrange them in certain order.